Also Known As: N2O

 Music/Lyrics: Mike Gordon

-The beginning is a whirling effect of repeated “WEEE-yooooos” not unlike a dentist’s drill, and similarly alerting.
-(The opening of “Wading in the Velvet Sea,” introduced over a decade later, includes a similar sound but with a smoother Doppler vacillation, more like a lighthouse than a drill.)
+The beginning is a whirling effect of repeated “WEEE-yooooos” not unlike a dentist’s drill, and similarly alerting, with the studio version layering additional sound effects such as an off-hook tone from a phone.
 Mike then begins telling the listener they're “feeling a little drowsy,” and instructs a patient to “open wide... don’t close... don’t bite.”
 About one third through, the sounds begin echoing, imitating the “wah-wah-wah” effect which nitrous oxide has on hearing.
 Then follows a slow cavalcade of drilling, whirring, occasional screeching, and babble, ending with Mike’s reassurances: “Still pretty out of it, aren’t you?
 You just relax; I’ll be back in a few minutes...
 There’s a tape if you want to put on the headphones... there you go.”

-The White Tape version, from Mike's original 1987 four-track recording, then segues into “Fluff’s Travels,” presumably the “tape” to which the patient is listening.
-An extended, psychedelic version was the B-side to the analog cassette release of the “Down with Disease” single (was released about the same time as the video).
+The White Tape version, from Mike's original 1987 four-track recording, then segues into a plaintive acoustic guitar melody, presumably the “tape” to which the patient is listening.
+An extended, psychedelic version was the B-side to the analog cassette release of the “Down with Disease” single (released about the same time as the “DwD” video).

-Though it appears on two offiicial releases, it has been appeared live only five times.
-“NO2” may have been first hinted live on 2/20/93, between the “Vibration of Life” and “Kung,” with Mike singing/saying “Your eyes may be feeling heavy... your nose light, your eyes heavy” (see “VOL” history).
+Though it appears on two official releases, it has appeared live only eight times.
+“NO2” may have been first hinted live on 2/20/93, between the “Vibration of Life” and “Kung,” with Mike singing/saying “Your eyes may be feeling heavy... your nose light, your eyes heavy” (see “VoL” history).
 However, the full debut of the “song” (6/25/94 Cleveland) was a set opener as unexpected as 12/30/97’s “Sneakin’ Sally.”